 Before Bravecto hit the market, the product was thoroughly tested through rigid clinic trials.
 These clinical trials included the administration of doses 5 x the recommended amount.

 Healthy adult dogs along with puppies were offered these high doses at 8 week intervals.
-This was done three times.

 The most common side-effect of Bravecto for dogs includes sleepiness, weakness, diarrhea, decreased appetite, and flatulence.